 $from2 = from my_search where host="www2" group by action select action, count(action) order by action desc

 from command with either the FROM clause or the SELECT clause.
 The clauses can be specified in uppercase or lowercase.

 The following SPL2 searches produce the same results.
 One starts with the FROM clause and the other starts with the SELECT clause:

-$with_from = FROM sample_data_index WHERE host="www2" GROUP BY action SELECT action, count(action) ORDER BY action DESC
+$from_example = FROM sample_data_index WHERE host="www2" GROUP BY action SELECT action, count(action) AS 'Action Count' ORDER BY action DESC

 For more information about the SPL2

 from command, see from command overview in the SPL2 Search Reference.

 Makeresults command replaced

 makeresults command has been replaced with the SPL2

 results dataset function.
 See Overview of SPL2 dataset functions